appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/auth0.md

 ![Appsmith OIDC Configurations](/img/Appsmith-Admin-Settings-Authentication-OIDC-Setup.png)

-> `RS256` is the default Token Signing Algorithm used by Appsmith and most IDPs.
-If you have a custom setup, you can choose from one of our supported algorithms under the Advanced section of the OIDC page.
-Please note, the `HS256` algorithm is not supported for signing tokens.
+> `RS256` is the default Token Signing Algorithm used by Appsmith and most identity providers.
+If you have a custom setup, you can choose from one of the supported algorithms under the Advanced section of the OIDC page.
+Please note, the `HS256` algorithm isn't supported for signing tokens.

 ### Configuring Scopes for Auth0